BingtongHan/BingtongHan.github.io/index.md

 ## Research Experience
 - **More to be updated**

+- **INFORMS Railway Applicarion Section 2025 Problem Solving Competition, Finalist**, 2025.6-2025.10

+  *INFORMS Annual Meeting, Atlanta, GA*

+  * Built statistical and machine-learning models to predict wheel failure risk based on real-world railway maintenance and sensor data
+  * Authored a technical paper and developed reproducible code
+  * Work was selected as a finalist and invited for oral presentation at the INFORMS Annual Meeting

 - **Institute for State-owned Enterprises, Tsinghua University, Research Assistant**, 2025.1-2025.3

   *"Beijing Pilot State-owned Enterprise Policy Evaluation"*